8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 Also your hardware must match the demand, which is most often best done by having "auto scaling".
 This can either be a service provided by your cloud/hosting company or done with orchestration instruments (such as K8s).

-Proper caching is a **must**, which includes memory caching (eg. Redis), database/permanent data storage as well as using a CDN.
+Proper caching is a **must**, which includes in-memory caching (eg. Redis), database/permanent data storage as well as using a CDN.